 Hah, what an excellent idea!
 As another option, Vietnam is a pretty good cheap second alternative to (most of) Thailand, or possibly a move-to option if you run out of visa.

 Another suggestion to add is Bali.
 Depending on where you stay of course.
 Closer to the beach you will pay more for accommodation but i am sure there are plenty of tucked away places to stay on a tight budget.
-Allot of pensioners move to Indonesia from Australia because it is cheaper to live and their pension lasts a allot longer over there than in Australia. almost 10 years ago
+Allot of pensioners move to Indonesia from Australia because it is cheaper to live and their pension lasts a allot longer over there than in Australia. over 11 years ago

 I'm in Thailand at the moment, it's not as cheap as I originally thought it was going to be before coming here but still it's a lot cheaper than back in the UK.
 As Ian said you can live cheaper away from tourist spots.
 Bangkok is obviously the most expensive but Phuket is also about 50% more expensive than less westernised places such as Krabi.

 I have friends that live down in Indonesia and having chatted with them a lot about the quality of life, the beaches and the prices I would say it was a much better option than Thailand at the moment.
-If you stay clear of Bali and head for one of the smaller islands you'll find things are crazy cheap, great food, wonderful beaches, and the people are friendlier towards tourists as they haven't had the influx of disgusting peado sex tourists and busto beer swilling louts yet to antagonize them. almost 10 years ago
+If you stay clear of Bali and head for one of the smaller islands you'll find things are crazy cheap, great food, wonderful beaches, and the people are friendlier towards tourists as they haven't had the influx of disgusting peado sex tourists and busto beer swilling louts yet to antagonize them. over 11 years ago